Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Alibaba’s September 2025 quarter report was mixed: while revenue rose more strongly than expected, profit dropped sharply.
 The company generated 34.8 billion USD (+5% y/y, or +15% excluding the divested Sun Art and Intime assets), slightly above analyst forecasts.
 Growth was driven by the cloud business (+34% y/y) and international e-commerce, including quick-commerce services.

 However, profit declined steeply: adjusted net income fell to 1.45 billion USD (–72% y/y), while earnings per share came in at 0.61 USD, around 20% below expectations.
-The main reasons were heavy marketing spending, discounts, the expansion of quick commerce, and increased investment in AI and cloud infrastructure.
+The main reasons were heavy marketing spending, discounts, the end of quick commerce, and increased investment in AI and cloud infrastructure.
 Adjusted EBITA fell by 80% to 1.27 billion USD, and free cash flow turned negative (–3.1 billion USD) due to higher capital expenditure and working capital requirements.

-Fundamental analysis of Alibaba Group Holding Limited
+Alibaba Group Holding Limited December 2025 financial results

 Analysis of key valuation multiples for Alibaba Group Holding Limited

-Below are Alibaba Group Holding Limited’s key valuation multiples based on the September 2025 quarter results, calculated using a share price of 146 USD.
+Below are Alibaba Group Holding Limited’s key valuation multiples based on the December 2025 quarter results, calculated using a share price of 126 USD.

 MultipleWhat it indicatesValueComment